Nebraska Revised Statute 33-117

 (b) In real estate foreclosure, when any party to the original action purchases the property or when no money is received or disbursed by the sheriff, the commission shall be computed pursuant to subdivision (a) of this subsection but shall not exceed two hundred dollars.

-(3) The sheriff shall, on the first Tuesday in January, April, July, and October of each year, make a report to the county board showing (a) the different items of fees, except mileage, collected or earned, from whom, at what time, and for what service, (b) the total amount of the fees collected or earned by the officer since the last report, and (c) the amount collected or earned for the current year.
-He or she shall pay all fees earned to the county treasurer who shall credit the fees to the general fund of the county.
+(3) The sheriff shall, on the first Tuesday in January, April, July, and October of each year, make a report to the county board showing (a) the different items of fees collected, from whom, at what time, and for what service, (b) the total amount of the fees collected by the officer since the last report, and (c) the amount collected for the current year.
+All fees collected by the sheriff, except mileage fees when the sheriff or his or her employee is using a personal vehicle, shall be paid to the county treasurer who shall credit the fees to the general fund of the county.

 (4) Any future adjustment made to the reimbursement rate provided in subsection (1) of this section shall be deemed to apply to all provisions of law which refer to this section for the computation of mileage.

-(5) Commencing on and after January 1, 1988, all fees earned pursuant to this section, except fees for mileage, by any constable who is a salaried employee of the State of Nebraska shall be remitted to the clerk of the county court.
+(5) All fees collected pursuant to this section, except fees for mileage accrued in a personal vehicle, by any constable who is a salaried employee of the State of Nebraska shall be remitted to the clerk of the county court.
 The clerk of the county court shall pay the same to the General Fund.

 Source